mptbs/help-pages/index.md

     programmers.
 It's written in Python and works on Windows, OSX and Linux.</p>
 </div>

-# Help

-## Starting Mu
+# Starting Mu
 ![icon](images/icon.png)

 In order to start the Mu, just click on the Mu icon to run the program.
-To make sure the Thunderboard Sense is connected, open the Repl and press enter. ">>>" should show up.
+To make sure the Thunderboard Sense is connected, open the Repl and press enter. "> > >" should show up.
+If it doesn't, try to reset the Thunderboard.
+The Thunderboard is now ready to be used.

-## Mu Buttons
+# Mu Buttons

 ### New
 ![new button](images/new.png)

 Click the new button to start in a new file in mu.
-This won't damage your old files - a fresh place to work.
+This won't damage your old files.
+It is just a fresh place to work.

 ### Load
 ![load button](images/load.png)

-Load a file - your old work or some other python file to work on.
+Load a file.
+Continue working on a file you have stored locally.

 ### Save
 ![save button](images/save.png)

-Saves your work so you can keep it for later and not loose it if you loose power.
-Do this often!
+Saves your work so you can keep it for later and not lose it if you lose power.
+This should be done regularly!

 ### Flash
 ![flash button](images/run.png)

 Run your code on the Thunderboard Sense.
-This does not store the code on the Thunderboard Sense.
+This does not store the code on the Thunderboard Sense, and will be lost once the board is reset.

 ### Files
 ![files button](images/files.png)

 Show the files stored on your Thunderboard.
+To transfer the files to your board, just drag and drop them from "Files on your computer:" to "Files on your board:". main.py is the file that will run on the board.
+Other files you add to the board can be imported to main.py using the Python standard.

 ### Repl
 ![repl button](images/repl.png)